 Our Apprenticeship Journey

-Kirklees Libraries employed two new apprentices for September, one to be based in North Kirklees and the other to be based in South Kirklees.
-We both went through two interviews, one with the librarians and the other with Barnsley College.
+Kirklees Libraries employed two new apprentices in September 2020, one based in North Kirklees (Ambreen) and the other based in South Kirklees (Hannah).
+We both went through two interviews, one with Kirklees Libraries and the other with Barnsley College.

-In August, Kirklees got in touch with us and we were so excited to join Kirklees Libraries.
+In August, Kirklees Libraries got in touch with us and we were so excited to join the library service.
 At first we were both so shocked!
 After such a difficult year being in lockdown this was fantastic news!

 Library Apprentice - Huddersfield

 I was so excited for my first day at work!
 Having passed my driving test recently I drove down to Huddersfield by myself!
 At half past 9 I was met by Karen who took me into the building and then I was shown around by Kathryn, one of the managers.
 The building was so big and complicated, it reminded me of a scene that could be in Doctor Who!
 Once I’d been taken around the building I got my laptop setup with help from Karen.
 She showed me the Data Management System – Symphony – then I had a go at putting some books into transit for other libraries!
 My first day was so exciting, it felt like I had gained a sense of independence so quickly and the staff were lovely.
 It was such a friendly and welcoming environment, I felt at home instantly!